-- All children, staff and visitors have the right to feel and be safe at all times in school. - Everyone has a right to be listened to and to be valued. - Everyone must be protected from abuse. - All children have the right to learn without disruption. - School behaviour rules should be acceptable to all, clearly communicated, consistently applied by all staff and regularly monitored for their effectiveness. - The school focus should be on preventing poor behaviour choices rather than devising sanction for use after an incident. - Self-discipline should be encouraged from the earliest possible age. - Children should be given opportunities and openly encouraged to support each other in the process of positive reinforcement and personal growth, learning and recognising good behaviour. - Children should be praised for positive behaviour and for maintaining high standards. - Sanctions should be applied fairly, consistently, proportionally and reasonably, taking into account age, special educational needs, disability and the needs of vulnerable children. - As required, additional support should be provided to help children understand and maintain good behaviour choices. - All adults staff, visitors, volunteers and governors are expected to set excellent examples to the children at all times. - The school aims to build restorative relationships with parents/carers and children where all individuals are willing to provide, and accept support, but also willing to be challenged.
-The school has a zero tolerance policy with respect to violence, threatening behaviour or abuse from children, parents, carers or staff and will take appropriate action accordingly. - At all times, school aims to work with children and families by taking a restorative approach and working with all stakeholders to ensure that there is a high level of support as well as high expectations of children's behaviour.
+- The school aims to build restorative relationships with parents/carers and children where all individuals are willing to provide, and accept support, but also willing to be respectfully challenged. - The school upholds a firm stance against violence, threatening behaviour, or abuse from children, parents, carers, or staff and will take appropriate action accordingly. - At all times, school aims to work with all stakeholders to ensure that there is a high level of support as well as high expectations of children's behaviour. - All children, staff and visitors have the right to feel and be safe at all times in school. - Everyone has a right to be listened to and to be valued. - Everyone must be protected from abuse. - All children have the right to learn without significant disruption. - School behaviour rules should be acceptable to all, clearly communicated, consistently applied by all staff and regularly monitored for their effectiveness. - The school focus should be on preventing poor behaviour choices rather than devising sanction for use after an incident. - Self-discipline should be encouraged from the earliest possible age. - Children should be given opportunities and openly encouraged to support each other in the process of positive reinforcement and personal growth, learning and recognising good behaviour. - Children should be praised for positive behaviour and for maintaining high standards. - Consequences for poor behaviour choices should emphasise repairing harm, rebuilding relationships and the fostering of a positive and inclusive school community.
+They will take into account children's age, special educational needs, disability and the needs of vulnerable children. - As required, additional support should be provided to help children understand and maintain good behaviour choices. - All adults staff, visitors, volunteers and governors are expected to set excellent examples to the children at all times.